tibbdc/AutoESDCas/edit_sequence_design/README.md

 ## Project Introduction

-**editing_sequence_design** serves as the primer design module of AutoESDCas, primarily focusing on automating and optimizing the primer design process for genome editing.
-It leverages Crispr/HR technology and offers various features, including homologous arm design, PCR primer design, sequencing primer design, and the visualization of recombinant plasmid maps.
-This module is designed to support multiple experimental conditions, catering to the diverse needs of biological researchers.
-The supported scenarios include:
+**editing_sequence_design** serves as the primer design module of AutoESDCas, with a primary focus on automating and optimizing the primer design process for genome editing.
+This module builds upon the results obtained from the **data_preprocessing** and **chopchop** modules.
+It offers a range of features, including the design of homologous arms, PCR primers, sequencing primers, and the visualization of recombinant plasmid maps.
+This module is designed to accommodate various experimental conditions, catering to the diverse requirements of biological researchers.
+Supported scenarios include:
 1. **Same Plasmid Template - Synthesis Recombinant Plasmid:**
    - The sgRNA and homologous arm exist on the same plasmid template.
    - Recombinant plasmid synthesis is employed.